Wonders11/Wonders11/README.md

 - 👋 Hi, I’m Mohit Hedaoo.
-- My topics of interest are DSA, ML & DevOps.
+- My topics of interest are Machine Learning & DevOps.
 - 📫 How to reach me mohithedaoo2000@gmail.com

 <!---